Multi Year Fellowships

 The program recognizes and supports outstanding graduate students who are pursuing research-based master's and doctoral degrees in fields within NSF's mission.
 The GRFP provides three years of support for the graduate education of individuals who have demonstrated their potential for significant achievements in science and engineering research.

-November 13, 2012 for Engineering; Computer and Information Sciences and Engineering; Materials Research
+November 4, 2013--Engineering; Computer and Information Science and Engineering; Materials Research

-November 14, 2012 for Mathematical Sciences; Chemistry; Physics and Astronomy
+November 5, 2013--Mathematical Sciences; Chemistry; Physics and Astronomy

-November 16, 2012 for Social Sciences; Psychology; STEM Education and Learning
+November 7, 2013--Social Sciences; Psychology; STEM Education and Learning

 Eligibility requirements: U.S. citizenship; at the time of application must not have completed post-baccalaureate study in excess of 30 quarter hours in any of the fields listed in the program description.
 (Can apply before beginning graduate study.)